 When airport checkpoints move smoothly, travelers have more time to shop, dine and relax before their flight.
 NEC’s biometric facial recognition technology is the quickest and simplest way to authenticate a passenger’s identity, letting them fast-track through every process from bag check to boarding.

 NEC has developed a unique partnership with SITA, a global provider of IT and communication infrastructure for 80% of the world’s airports.
 NEC’s Advanced Identity Matcher – Edge Source (AIM-ES) technology uses the most accurate face matching algorithms as validated by the National Institute of Standards and Technology (NIST), along with our NeoFace® algorithm, to deliver an all-in-one solution capable of creating recognition galleries and templates as well as providing identity matching and scoring.
 It easily integrates with the SITA Smart Path whole-journey identity management solution, which creates a specialized application for airport travelers.

 Using the application, travelers can choose to use their digital identity for paperless boarding passes.
 A simple facial scan validates their identity at check-in and continues to authenticate passengers throughout the airport experience.

 Implemented fully, a traveler can enable facial recognition in NEC’s I:Delight identity management platform to approve purchases in airport shops, on airlines, for hotels and transportation.
-Because it uses an individual’s unique ID, it is more secure than PayPal.
+Because it uses an individual’s unique ID, it is more secure than other online money transfer services.

 No explanation required—in any language